sunnypurewal/hittp/README.md

 # hittp

-hittp is an HTTP library specifically designed for crawling the web.
-It has built-in caching so that you don't hit the same webpage multiple times.
+hittp is an HTTP library specifically designed for crawling the web, but can be used a general purpose HTTP library.
+It has built-in caching to make testing a web scraper fast and easy to replicate.
 It also has per-domain queueing which means multiple requests to the same host are delayed so that the server is not overloaded by your crawler.

-### See [crawlbot](https://www.npmjs.com/package/crawlbot) for an easy-to-use crawling library based on hittp
+### See [Turbo Crawl](https://www.npmjs.com/package/turbocrawl) for a powerful web crawling library based on hittp.

-`npm i hittp`

 ## Simple GET
 When you just want to fetch an entire page into memory.